matisses-goldfish/ReadMeGenerator/README.md

 ## Contribution Guidelines
 ---
-Contriube using the github workflow method.
+Contribute using the Github workflow method.

-## Testing
----
-N/A

 ## Authors
 ---